andleb/DistributionalAutoencodersScore/README.md

 ## Structure and results

 All paths below are relative to the repository root.
 Unless otherwise noted, we assume the repository root is on your `PYTHONPATH`.
+The contents assume *Option B* from the installation instructions above was used and append the `src/` folder to the `PYTHONPATH`.

-The results can be reproduced by running the files in the `exp/` folder.
+The results can be reproduced by running the files in the `exp/` folder - see the structure listing below for particular result.
 For a quickstart, the `exp/Gaussian_score.ipynb` notebook is probably the best self-contained example to start with.

 The structure of the repository is as follows: